enso-org/enso/docs/language-server/protocol-language-server.md

 type ExpressionUpdatePayload = Value | DatafalowError | Panic | Pending;

 /**
- * An empty payload.
-Indicates that the expression was computed to a value.
+ * Indicates that the expression was computed to a value.
  */
 interface Value {
   /**
-   * The number of attached warnings.
+   * Information about attached warnings.
    */
-  warningsCount: number;

-  /**
-   * If the value has a single warning attached, the field contains textual
-   * representation of the attached warning.
-   */
-  warning?: string;
+  warnings?: Warnings;
 }

 /**